 Start Easy and Start with the Places You Use the Most

-Start easy.
 Choose a small project (a drawer) for a small amount of time (10min.), so you can feel you are making progress.
-Use a timer and work until it’s up.
+Use a timer and work until times up.
 Keep your water and phone close by.

-Start with places you use the most.
+2. Start with places you use the most.
 Perhaps it's the living room.
 Select a section of the living room to work on.
-You could start by the entrance and then work in a clockwise direction, until you reach the door again.
+You could start by the entrance and then work in a clockwise direction until you reach the door again.

-Two favourites for decluttering are the Kitchen and the Family's Wardrobe
+Two Great Places for Spring Decluttering are the Kitchen and the Family's Wardrobe

 SPRING DECLUTTER THE KITCHEN

 The kitchen is usually the busiest room in the house.

 Even if you cook occasionally, you'll have a lot of foods stuff and cookware in there.
 Food, spices, and other products fight for kitchen space with dishes, cutlery, small appliances, and other objects.